meconos/meconos.github.io/README.md

-# AMSCausality.github.io/
+# meconos.github.io/
-Website for the Meeting on Causality between VU, UvA, Amsterdam UMC and CWI
+Website for the Meconos seminar series on computational statistics